olcf/hip-training-series/Lecture1/01 Exercises for HIP Introduction.md

 `git clone https://github.com/olcf/hip-training-series`

 Below are instructions for doing the exercises on OLCF Frontier.
-For NERSC Perlmutter, please see [Lecture 1 Exercises for Perlmutter](https://github.com/NERSC/hip-training-series/tree/perlmutter/Lecture1).
+For NERSC Perlmutter, there are two different approaches we'll explore for the hands-on exercises.
+The first is the conventional, simpler approach of separate repositories and build systems for each platform.
+For this approach, please see [Lecture 1 Exercises for Perlmutter](https://github.com/NERSC/hip-training-series/tree/perlmutter/Lecture1).

+For the single repository, portable build system approach, see the instructions for Nvidia below.
+NERSC has installed the AMD ROCm software stack to enable developers on Perlmutter to begin developing more portable applications with a single repository.
+This can greatly reduce code porting and maintenance efforts.

 This markdown document is located at `'Lecture1/01 Exercises for HIP Introduction.md'` contains the instructions to run the examples.
 You can view it in github for better readability or